-Lawyers on important contributors to the smithruing of the machinery of justice in any civilized Nation.
+Lawyers on important contributors to the smith ruing of the machinery of justice in any civilized Nation.
 Law is the primary machinery, those who profess and study the law are vital part of the machinery, without the lawyer, it is absolutely impossible for the wheel of Justice to run if it could ever move at all.
 The lawyer functions in various ways

-- 1. He advises people and the Government on the making of the laws, its interpretation and application. - By his training, he is most suitable to appreciate a judge to adjudicate in the interpretation of law, and settling disputes between citizens as well as between Governments - 3.
-The lawyer represents litigants in courts and help them to present their cases in most logical manner and according to the law. - 4.
-The lawyer also helps in educating the public on their rights, duties and privileges under the law. - and also many members of the Bar are now employed as legal advisers to organisations, companies and parastatals, companies and parastatals of Government.
+- He advises people and the Government on the making of the laws, its interpretation and application. - By his training, he is most suitable to appreciate a judge to adjudicate in the interpretation of law, and settling disputes between citizens as well as between Governments - 3.
+The lawyer represents litigants in courts and help them to present their cases in most logical manner and according to the law. - The lawyer also helps in educating the public on their rights, duties and privileges under the law. - The Bar also supplies the personnel for the Bench called the Judiciary and also many members of the Bar are now employed as legal advisers to organisations, companies and parastatals, companies and parastatals of Government.